 Halloween and fall festivals are right around the corner.
 Costumes are so fun, but they can get expensive fast.
 Here are 20 of our favorite DIY kids costumes for this fall season.
 Coordinating costumes can be so fun!
 However, they only last for so long.
 Pretty Plain Janes created these cute spider and spider web costumes for her children (plus, the tutorial is amazing).
 This costume is just too much!
 I don’t think anyone besides a cute little girl could get away with this one.
 Check out hello, Wonderful for all the details on this Cotton Candy costume.
 My Modern Met shares some great tips on how to transform your little guy (or girl) into a regal knight.
 Doc McStuffins is such an adorable costume.
 Bonus, you might even have everything you need for this costume already!
 Green and Gorgeous made one quick trip to Walmart to complete this look.
 Speaking of easy costumes, here’s another one!
 DIY Danielle decided to make this costume for her son who isn’t a huge fan of the whole costume thing.
 Great compromise!
 This costume is a cute one, and also looks incredibly comfortable!
 Head over to April Golightly for all the details (plus some free printables)!
 Dr. Seuss will always be a classic.
 Homemade for Elle made this easy (and I mean EASY) costume that will only take a few minutes to whip together.
 A Mad Scientist costume with an easy badge?
 Rays of Bliss did a great job on this fun look!
 Here’s another costume you may be able to create from things at home.
 This Magic Man look by DIY Candy might be one of the easiest… Read More »

 Sometimes its hard to make big decisions, like painting your dark woodwork.
 Here’s the lowdown and why we made this (GASP!) radical choice in our home.
-This post was sponsored by Sherwin Williams.
-Any opinions given are completely my own.
 Painted Woodwork vs Non-Painted This topic has been weighing on my mind for a while.
 I love painted woodwork, I also love dark woodwork.
 One of the things that I liked about our home when we purchased it was the beautiful wood details.
 However, 10 out of 13 rooms in our house have painted white wood trim.
 Being consistent throughout the house is definitely a trend in today’s resale market.
 After months of consideration, and weighing the options we finally painted our dining room wood trim.
 This transformation is part of the One Room Challenge linkup.
 We are on week 2 this week.
 Time is flying by!
 Each week there will be new progress in the re-design of our dining room.
 You can see last week’s post with the design plans here.
 Dark and Dreary The first step in our transformation was to paint the walls a pale shade of aqua.
 You can see the kitchen is aqua, and I wanted a shade in the dining room with just a whisper of color.
 The walls almost look white in this photo.
 You can’t appreciate just how dark this room was before with the beige walls and dark trim.
 The dark trim is so hard to work with, it makes everything look yellow.
-This photo is unedited, you can see how… Read More »
+This photo is unedited, you can see how dark and dreary everything looks.
+Hence, the need for paint!
+The kitchen next… Read More »

 Fall is finally here!
 Although, it still doesn’t quite feel like it in most parts of the country, it’s time to bring out the pumpkins!
 Here are some of our favorite porches to inspire your fall porch decor.
 Nothing says fall quite like cornstalks, pumpkins, and mums.
 Head over to House of Hawthornes to check out the rest of this classic fall porch and get a closer look at that cute wreath!
 Fall and farmhouse seem to go hand in hand.
 Seeking Lavendar Lane chose muted colors to complete the ascetic of her beautiful home!
 This porch decor could also be easily repurposed for other seasons, too.
 Some of my favorite decor has been something I pulled together using items I already had lying around my home.
 I also used a few pieces of Indian corn to add some fall flair to my door.
 More on that over at Designers Sweet Spot.
 This is a fun play on the classic choice of pumpkins and mums.
 Hymns & Verses used a more neutral palette for her decor, but accented it with the bright yellow mums.
 How fun!
 What a cozy looking porch!
 Shaken Together Life used this fun chalkboard to list some of her favorite things about fall, we couldn’t agree with her list more!
 Here’s another chalkboard that’s giving us handwriting envy!
 The candles add such a warm feel especially on those cool fall nights.
 Check out the tutorial for that beautiful wreath over at Ella Claire Inspired.
 If you’re wanting something simple for your porch decor this year, Today’s Creative Life might have the perfect solution!
 This DIY… Read More »